marcel-iv/cmi-pb-challenge-3/README.md

 Of these, the random forest regressor produced the highest spearman coefficient in our preliminary testing, so we decided to focus on it.
 We used the random forest regressor from sci-kit learn and tuned it using a portion of the training data as validation data with the grid-search cross validation from sci-kit learn.
 From this we determined the optimal parameters based on the spearman coefficient of the results.

 # Results
 The results of the random forest predictions for the two tasks can be found in the [Results](05_Results) folder.
+They were generated with monocyte_prediction_forest.py.

 # Team Members